aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

 | EW1-bis 2016-11-28 |  |  | 30uL | (3 eluted together) |
 | N1-bis 2016-11-28 |  |  | 30uL | (3 eluted together) |

+  * Nanodropped using RNA-40 settings per Zymo recommendation.
-  * The kit starts with 20ng of 25ng/uL DNA and yields 10uL of ~25ng/uL DNA.
-Does this mean our yield was 50% or can we even compare to the before concentrations since it was measuring double-stranded DNA using the DNA nanodrop settings and these are single-stranded DNA using the RNA nanodrop settings?
+  * Can we directly compare the before measurements of double-stranded DNA with these after measurements of single-stranded DNA?
+We are starting with 20ng of 25ng/uL DNA (500ng total) and getting 10uL of ~25ng/uL DNA (250ng total).
+Does this mean our yield is 50%?
 In any case, the yields are consistent.
   * The yields are high enough to use these as PCR templates.

 # 4) Amplify bisulfite DNA using bisulfite primer pairs